terwer/jvue-cli/README.md

 > ### Notice!!

-> You can run below simply by ``./build/build.dev.sh``, no other command needed

-or you can also do the follow step by step:

 1、Go to [webapp](src/main/webapp) and run vue ssr build

+> You can run below simply by ``./src/main/webapp/build/build.ssr.sh``

+or you can also do the follow:

 ```
 cd src/main/webapp && yarn && yarn build:ssr